 - Use technical acronyms and jargon VERY sparingly.
 And be sure to define them when you do.
 It’s that simple.

 - Let your conviction shine.
 Every engineer and scientist I’ve coached is fiercely protective of their professional credibility.
 The one downside to this?
 There is often a fear of being perceived as too “salesy,” resulting in ideas being shared in a professional yet unenthusiastic way.
-Unfortunately, as one executive vice president so aptly described, business decisions makers not only need to buy into your thinking, they also need to feel the “fire in the belly.”* Ironically, my favorite Einstein quote was edited to be clearer and much more concise before it was first published in The New York Times in 1950 – the editors wanted it to resonate with non-scientists.
+Unfortunately, as one executive vice president so aptly described, business decisions makers not only need to buy into your thinking, they also need to feel the “fire in the belly.”

 These tactics might be very straightforward and actionable, but that doesn’t mean they are easy to implement, at least not at first.

 It’s difficult for technology experts to invest the time needed to sharpen their communication and influence skills, especially when keeping current on technical knowledge is an absolute must.
 But it’s a smart investment with huge return on investment.
-Nobody wins when innovation gets lost in presentation – not the engineers and scientists, and certainly not the business decision makers and their organizations.
+Nobody wins when innovation gets lost in presentation—not the engineers and scientists, and certainly not the business decision makers and their organizations.